rocky-linux/documentation/en/rocky/8/admin_guide/10-boot.md

 # grub2-setpassword
 ```

 A `/boot/grub2/user.cfg` file will be created if it was not already present.
-It contains the hashed password of the GRUB.
+It contains the hashed password of the GRUB2.

 > :notebook: **NOTE:**
 This command only supports configurations with a single root user.